-North Carolina has three need-based grants-the Education Lottery Scholarship, Community College Grant, and UNC Need-Based Grant-which account for 44 percent of total state financial aid.50 These programs do not exclude adult students or require full-time enrollment, but the way that need is calculated means the programs often provide more financial aid to traditional-age students.
-Most of the funding therefore goes to dependent students, while the majority of FAFSA filers in North Carolina are actually independent students.51 Additionally, short aid term limit caps (six for an associate degree, 10 for a bachelor's degree) cause many adult, part-time, and transfer students to lose aid before they finish a degree.
-It is crucial to evaluate how North Carolina's scholarships serve adult students because initial evidence
+North Carolina has three need-based grants-the Education Lottery Scholarship, the Community College Grant, and the UNC Need-Based Grant-which account for 44 percent of total state financial aid.
+These programs do not exclude adult students or require full-time enrollment, but the way that need is calculated means the programs often provide more financial aid to traditional-age students.
+Most of the funding therefore goes to dependent students, while the majority of FAFSA filers in North Carolina are actually independent students.
+Additionally, short financial-aid term/semester limits (six for an associate degree, ten for a bachelor's degree) cause many adult, part-time, and transfer students to lose aid